 PRIOR RESULTS DO NOT GUARANTEE A SIMILAR OUTCOME

 James Gonzalez is a co-founder of Cobb & Gonzalez, P.A.
 Mr. Gonzalez focuses his practice in the areas of construction litigation, business litigation, business transactions, government contracts, and estate planning.
-For over a decade, Mr. Gonzalez has provided guidance to businesses and professionals regarding business governance and compliance, contract dispute resolutions, and negotiations.
+For over a decade, Mr. Gonzalez has provided guidance to businesses and design professionals regarding business governance and compliance, contract dispute resolutions, and negotiations.
 He has assisted clients through the complexities of litigation; including pre-litigation counseling, prosecution and defense of claims.
-His M.B.A. background has allowed him to expand his practice into litigation management and strategies, business counseling, estate preparation and commercial planning.
+His M.B.A. background has allowed him to expand his practice into litigation management and strategies, business counseling, estate preparation and business planning.

 Active in the Jacksonville legal community, James was named treasurer of the Hispanic Bar Association of Northeast Florida in 2011, an organization that aims to foster fellowship among Hispanic judges, lawyers and those interested in doing business with Latin America or Hispanic businesses in the region.
 Additionally, from 2011-12, James served as Sports League co-commissioner for the Jacksonville Bar Association’s Young Lawyers Section.